 - Peak Demand days: continuous demand at peak annual demand observed in the engineering load survey; and - Summer Peak Generation day: zero demand.

-Profiles for both active power and reactive power were generated from this analysis.
+Profiles for active power were generated from this analysis.
 For detailed network design, a power factor per site may be used instead of the reactive profiles generated using this process where detailed network monitoring can be used.